itracksy/itracksy/README.md

 npm run start
 ```

-## Used by

-- [yaste](https://github.com/LuanRoger/yaste) - yaste (Yet another super ₛᵢₘₚₗₑ text editor) is a text editor, that can be used as an alternative to the native text editor of your SO, maybe.
-- [eletric-drizzle](https://github.com/LuanRoger/electric-drizzle) - shadcn-ui and Drizzle ORM with Electron.

-> Does you've used this template in your project?
-Add it here and open a PR.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/LuanRoger/iTracksy/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/hunght/iTracksy/blob/main/LICENSE) file for details.